Skip to main content

 Dr. Cathy Hutchings-Wedel

-Dr. Cathy Hutchings-Wedel has been an educator for over 40 years.
-She has served at SNU since 1989, working with adult learners to help them accomplish the dream of earning a college degree.
-Her responsibilities in the College of Professional and Graduate Studies include being Director of the Organizational Leadership (OL) program and Director of the Business Administration (BA) program.
-Alongside guiding adult students on their educational journey, Dr. Hutchings-Wedel has served on the Governing Board for Christian Adult Higher Education Association (CAHEA) and is a Zig Ziglar Certified Trainer.
+Dr. Cathy Hutchings-Wedel has served as an educator for over 45 years.
+She counts it a blessing to have worked closely with adult learners for the last 35 years at Southern Nazarene University helping them accomplish their dream of earning a college degree.
+Her responsibilities include director of the Organizational Leadership and Business Administration degree programs.
+Alongside guiding adult students on their educational journey, Dr. Hutchings-Wedel has served on the Governing Board for the Christian Adult Higher Education Association (CAHEA) and is a Zig Ziglar Certified Trainer.

 Read MoreDown Red Angle